MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings

 \subsection{An application: occupancy counting}

 An application of MPSN is occupancy counting, which is the core component of occupancy-based control in buildings.
 As a critical perception algorithm, MPSN provides the number of occupants, which can be applied to control the HVAC and lighting systems.
-For example, energy can be effectively saved and indoor air environment quality can be improved, through adjusting the opening rate of air dampers dynamically according to the number of indoor people.
-In this experiment, we will apply MPSN to evaluate the performance of indoor occupancy counting.
-(In practice, balancing the low computational complexity and high accuracy, we choose the MobileNetv2 backbone as the test model.)
+For example, energy can be effectively saved and indoor air environment quality can be improved, through adjusting the opening rate of air dampers dynamically according to the number of people in the building.
+In this experiment, we applied MPSN to evaluate the performance of indoor occupancy counting.
+(In practice, balancing the low computational complexity and high accuracy, we chose the MobileNetv2 backbone as the test model.)

 We define two evaluation indicators for occupancy counting as follows: